tjoelsson/graphitoid/README.md

 # Graphitoid

-Graphitoid is an Android application for browsing and displaying Graphite graphs.
+An Android application for browsing and displaying Graphite graphs.

 [Graphite](http://graphite.wikidot.com) is a highly scalable real-time graphing system.